ysksuzuki/open-transcoder/README.md

 # open-transcoder

-Media transcofing tool with FFmpeg and OpenH264
+Media transcoding tool with FFmpeg and OpenH264

 ## Build